Community volunteerism revitalizes the reserve.

-Complete the Volunteer Information Form (PDF) and joel [at] sanelijo [dot] org (email) it to SELC, or bring it with you to the work party.
+Complete the Minor Volunteer Information Form (PDF) and nick [at] sanelijo [dot] org (email) it to SELC, or bring it with you to the work party.
 Volunteers below the age of 13 may not attend because of inherent risks associated with our working environment.

 Seeking a team-building event?
 Let us help you create an outdoor program for your company or group.